-- Loss of our information and computer systems could adversely affect our business. - We are subject to cyber security risks.
-A cyber incident could occur and result in information theft, data corruption, operational disruption and/or financial loss. - Impairment in the carrying value of long-lived assets and goodwill could negatively affect our operating results. - Our business operations in countries outside of the United States are subject to U.S. and non-U.S. federal laws and regulations, including restrictions imposed by the Foreign Corrupt Practices Act as well as trade sanctions administered by the Office of Foreign Assets Control ("OFAC") and the Commerce Department.
+- Use are subject to cyber security risks.
+A cyber incident could occur and result in information theft, data corruption, operational disruption and/or financial loss. - ☐ Impairment in the carrying value of long-lived assets and goodwill could negatively affect our operating results. - Our business operations in countries outside of the United States are subject to U.S. and non-U.S. federal laws and regulations, including restrictions imposed by the Foreign Corrupt Practices Act as well as trade sanctions administered by the Office of Foreign Assets Control ("OFAC") and the Commerce Department.